Bringing entrepreneurial insights and innovation to your projects

 Innovation is generally thought to be just developing new products.
 However that is just one way to innovate.
 There are actually 10 different types of innovation in a business context.
 Some of the best innovation research shows that ‘product development innovation’, when done on it's own, provides the lowest return on investment.

 1. Profit model - how you make money

 2. Network - how you connect and learn from others to create value

 3. Structure - how you organise and align your company's assets and talent

 4. Process - how you use superior methods to do your work and create efficiencies

-5. Product performance - how you develop you offering to have distinguishing features and funtionality
+5. Product performance - how you develop your offering to have differentiated features and functionality to competitors

 6. Product system - how you create complementary products and services

 7. Service - how you support and amplify the value of your offering